MollyH1391/Practice-GCP-Anthos-Service-Mesh-Real-World-Microservices-Project/README.md

 ## prerequisite
 - GCP Fleet:
   - Namespace sameness: Namespaces with the same name in different clusters are considered the same by many components.
 [GCP-Namespace-Sameness](https://cloud.google.com/anthos/fleet-management/docs/fleet-concepts#namespace_sameness)
+  - Service sameness: Services with the same namespace and service name are considered to be the same service.
+[GCP-Service-Sameness](https://cloud.google.com/anthos/fleet-management/docs/fleet-concepts#service_sameness)

 ## Verify that the Anthos Service Mesh ingress gateways are deployed: